manissen/predicting-recipe-health/README.md

 ---

 ### Univariate Analysis
 This histogram shows the distribution of Health Scores with the outliers removed.

-Mean: 97.712
-Median: 64.999
+The lower the health score, the better.
+This plot helps the users understand the scale of the scores which will be useful when interpreting the rest of the analysis.
+The mean of the data is **97.712** and and the median health score is **64.999**.
+The distribution is skewed right histogram, so a higher proportion of recipes are on the healthier end of the scale.

 <iframe
   src="assets/univariate_health_scores.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+### Bivariate Analysis
+This box plot

+<iframe
+  src="assets/box_plot_health_scores.html"
   width="800"
   height="600"
   frameborder="0"